Azure-Samples/ms-identity-docs-code-java/access-protected-api/README.md

 | **Platform type**              | _None_                                                               | No redirect URI required; don't select a platform.                                          |
 | **Client secret**              | _**Value** of the client secret (not its ID)_                        | :warning: Record this value immediately! <br/> It's shown only _once_ (when you create it). |

-> :information_source: **Bold text** in the tables above matches (or is similar to) a UI element in the Azure portal, while `code formatting` indicates a value you enter into a text box in the Azure portal.
+> :information_source: **Bold text** represents a value you select in the Azure portal, while `code formatting` indicates text you enter in the Azure portal.

 ### 2. Update code sample with app registration values

-Open the [_application.yml_](src/main/resources/application.yml) file and modify the four Azure Active Directory configuration properties using the values from your [app's registration in the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).
+In [_application.yml_](src/main/resources/application.yml), update the Azure AD property values with those from your [app's registration in the Azure portal](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

 ```yaml
 # 'Tenant ID' of your Azure AD instance - this value is a GUID